 By the end of the second century the books held a recognised place alongside the Jewish Scriptures.
 They began to be translated into other languages, including Syriac and Latin, and have commentaries written on them.
 These include all the NT except 2 Peter, but with no additional books.

-Irenaeus (AD 130-200) quotes most of the NT as scripture (except Philemon, James, 2 Peter, 2 & 3 John, Jude).
-He refers to the books as "the evangelists and the apostles” .
-He explains why there are four gospels, and declared that the apostles were endowed with power from on high, and had perfect knowledge of the gospel of God .
+Irenaeus (AD 130-200) quotes most of the NT as scripture (except Philemon, James, 2 Peter, 2 and 3 John, Jude).
+He refers to the books as 'the evangelists and the apostles'.
+He explains why there are four gospels, and declared that the apostles were endowed with power from on high, and had perfect knowledge of the gospel of God.
 Tatian (AD 170) made a harmony of the four gospels called The Diatessaron, thus affirming that these are the only gospels recognised as true gospels by the early church.
 He did not include any of the many other so-called gospels in circulation.
 Tertullian (160-200) was the first writer to refer to the Christian scriptures the New Testament in AD 193.
 He quoted around 180 times from the NT in his writings.

 4. The third Century